-Speech and Language Support
+7. Speech and Language Support

 A Speech and Language Therapist is allocated to our school by the Speech and Language Therapy Service based at Battenburg Avenue Clinic.
-She liaises with the SENCo to organise visits.
+She liaises with the SENCo to organise termly visits.

 During these visits she will review and assess children who are already known to the service in order to update their programmes of support.
 A child who has a speech and language therapy programme will have time in school to regularly work on these targets with an adult.
-This will often a Learning Support Assistant (LSA) known to the child.
+This will often be the Learning Support Assistant (LSA) based in the child's class.
 All of our support staff have had training in a number of different areas relating to speech and language therapy.

-Current Involvement with Outside Agencies include:
+8. Current Involvement with Outside Agencies

 - Speech and Language Therapy

 - Educational Psychology

 - School Health Nurse team

 - Multi-Agency Behaviour Support (MABS) Service

 - Occupational Therapy

 - Physiotherapy

 - Sensory Impairment Service

 - Child and Adolescent Mental Health Service (CAMHS)

-- Mental Health Support Team (MHST)

 - Portsmouth SEN Support Partnership (PSENSP)